AvolitesLtd/TitanManual/docs/effects/shape-generator.md

 [Shape Tracking in Cue Lists](../cue-lists/creating-a-cue-list.md#shape-tracking-in-cue-lists) on how the shapes will behave as you go from cue to cue.

-You can also adjust parameters of the shape at playback time using the
+There are two ways to adjust parameters of a running shape at playback time:
-\[Select Shape\] menu, which is on the \[Edit\] menu of the Shape Generator menu.
+-   using the \[Select Shape\] option, which is on the \[Edit\] menu of the Shape Generator menu, then select the shape to be adjusted from the list of running shapes.
+-   Pressing \<Cue\> (\<Connect\> on some consoles), then \<Shapes\> also gets you to the list of running shapes which can be adjusted.

 Masking shapes using Mask FX
 --------------------